leilaouahrani/AR-ASAG-Dataset/ReadMe.txt

-AR-ASAG  An ARabic Dataset for Automatic Short Answer Grading Evaluation
+AR-ASAG  The ARabic Dataset for Automatic Short Answer Grading Evaluation